-Commercial and Noncommercial Services Provided at Sleeping Bear Dunes National Lakeshore the National Lakeshore, including nonmotorized watercraft rentals, ferry services to the islands, vending machine snacks, and campground firewood sales.
+Commercial and Noncommercial Services Provided at Sleeping Bear Dunes National Lakeshore

+A variety of necessary and appropriate commercial visitor services are provided in the National Lakeshore, including nonmotorized watercraft rentals, ferry services to the islands, vending machine snacks, and campground firewood sales.
 These services will be provided through concession contracts and/or commercial use authorizations, as applicable.
 Two concessions currently operate in the National Lakeshore.
 Manitou Island Transit, based in Leland, offers ferry service for day trips to South Manitou Island and overnight camping trips to both North Manitou and South Manitou islands.
 The other concession provides beverages and snacks from vending machines at the Dune Climb.
 Commercial use authorization holders based in nearby communities provide incidental commercial services such as educational programs, guided fishing, professional photography, and other services.